Haliclystus auricula: Distribution

 H. auricula is one of ten species of Haliclystus found in the Northern hemisphere.
+Its presence has been noted off the coast of Greenland, Iceland, Portugal, France, Ireland, UK, Germany, northwestern US, around Gulf of St. Lawrence, Baltic Sea, North Sea, and some appearances in the western hemisphere along the coast of South America (specifically Chile and Argentina).
 It is very sensitive to pollution.
 The populations along the British coastline are in decline.
 Distribution includes the Shetland Isles, Orkney, western coast of England, Scotland and Ireland.